dottjt/plastic/chapters/05-neighbour.md

 ### Leaving the apartment

 Thirty-fuck.
-The trixie air slams it's hairy coon into the back of my neck, travelling across my cheek in a fastidious rain of filched indiscriminate.
-Season's greeting, you cunt.
-Streaks of lightning jilt n' tither across my jaw, throwing my twirl into a pirouette rotation of cross-examination.
-Two fingers enter my mouth, suckling the impressionable membrame of my gums.
+The trixie air slams it's hairy coon into the back of my neck.
+Needlessly travelling across my cheek in a fastidious rain of filched indiscriminate.
+Season's greetings, you cunt.
+Streaks of lightning jilt n' tither across my jaw, throwing it's twirl into a pirouette rotation of cross-examination.
+Index and middle fingers enter my mouth.
+Suckling the impressionable membrame of my gum.
 A protruding lump.
-I picture my favourite stripper wearing a U.S.A. theme bikini outfit.
-Parading her fake tits like a deranged rapist.
+Mullion vomit.
+The ruse of a deadbeat mensch.

 I was cold.
-The air was fresh and I was cold.
-Too cold for the flimsy balcony supporting the weight of these two feet, along with the 150 something others whom lived in this apartment block.
-A concrete tell-tale of Dicken's brick and 60s' labour.
+The air was fresh, and I was cold.
+Too cold for the flimsy balcony supporting the expanding curfew of lines departing from my torso.
+A feet and a foot.
+The forbode of a commission housing nightmare, trickling with the sweet awe of exodus.
+Gravid poverty's expect.
+A concrete tell-tale of Dicken's brick and 80s' fanfare, siphoning leverage from the hundreds of burdensome souls preoccupying the locality of this apartment block.
+Crawling pebble walls covered in pig's brine.
+The stench of a generation.
 My breath smelt like shit, and I was going to show it.
 Joint in hand.
 Ready to roll.
-Maybe that's just what the writer's flair was all about.
+I picture my favourite porn star wearing a U.S.A. themed bikini outfit.
+Sprayed with fake tan.
+Drenched with oil.
+Parading her fake tits like a deranged rapist.
 Keep it classy, cumberbatch.
+Penthouse defile.

 ### Woman appears / Describe neighbourhood